 The Client service should be able to handle responses from Space at the URL specified as

 redirect_uri.
 Response parameters are passed after a hash sign in the URL.
 As a result, these parameters are not sent to the server and cannot be intercepted by a malefactor.
-If the resource owner grants the access request, Space issues an access token and delivers it to the client by adding the following parameters to the fragment component of the redirection URI using the
+If the resource owner grants the access request, Space issues an access token and delivers it to the application by adding the following parameters to the fragment component of the redirection URI using the

 |access_token||The access token issued by Space.|